jarmo/secrets/README.md

 ## Installation

-Download latest binary from [releases](https://github.com/jarmo/secrets/releases) page and add it to somewhere in your **PATH**.
+Download latest binary from [releases](https://github.com/jarmo/secrets/releases) and add it to somewhere in your **PATH**.
 That's it.

 *Of course, you can compile your own version of binary to be 100% sure that it has not been tampered with.*